redhat-performance/regulus/README.md

 ```

 ## Run a pilot test on a fresh Regulus workspace:
 It recommends to run a pilot test to verify your Regulus set up.
-On the Cricible controller
+On the Crucible controller

 1. Add a simple test case to ./jobs.config such as the ./1_GROUP/NO-PAO/4IP/INTER-NODE/TCP/2-POD test.
 You may want to shorten the test duration to 10 seconds and reduce number of sample to 1 to speed up the pilot test.
 2. Initialize the job